Sinas100/election_scraper/README.md

     may limit the use of webhooks so you may need a non-organizational slack.
 10. Setup plotters
     Set root directory in plotting_helper.py
+    *Note that the NC plotter won't work out of the box as the past_data folder is not on the github as the files were too large to upload, even compressed.
+    Those data are available upon request to anyone interested!
-11. Write additional plotters as needed
+12. Write additional plotters as needed
     3 example plot types have been laid out in plotting\_helper.py (more details details in plotting\_helper.py):
         1. Plot values relative to the current and a past election (ex NC early)